openpaperwork/paperwork/doc/install.debian.markdown

     $ sudo apt-get install python-pip
     $ sudo pip install numpy scikit-learn

-You can then instlal paperwork using pip:
+You can then install paperwork using pip:

     $ sudo pip install paperwork